sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 ## Configure access to PI Data Archive Security tables and PI point data

-**IMPORTANT:** The account used to run the PI to OCS Service requires read permission to the following PI Data Archive tables and data:
+**IMPORTANT:** The PI to OCS Agent requires the Windows service account to "run as user".
+Read access to the following PI Data Archive data is required:

 * Archive data (the PIARCDATA Security table)
 * The PI points configuration table (PIPOINT Security table)